 9 Refreshing Uses for Hydrogen Peroxide

 Hydrogen peroxide.
-It's that weird-smelling stuff that comes in the brown bottle that your dad used to dab on your skinned knees when you were a kid.
+It's that weird-smelling stuff in the brown bottle that your dad used to dab on your skinned knees when you were a kid.
 It was kind of cool to watch it bubble up, but OUCH did it sting.
-And you had to sit still because it was a 'disinfectant,' whatever that meant.
+And you had to sit still because it was a "disinfectant," whatever that meant.

 Well, guess what?
 Hydrogen peroxide is actually a majorly useful thing, and here's a rundown of some uses you might not have thought of for this super-handy natural compound.

 You've probably seen baking soda and peroxide flavored toothpaste at the store, but let me give you a tip: skip the middle man.
 Just mix your own as needed.
 It's way less expensive, and, yes, it will help to eradicate unfriendly bacteria from your mouth in addition to helping whiten your teeth, because hydrogen peroxide is a natural oxidizer.
 Don't swallow the mix, though, because it's not safe to ingest hydrogen peroxide.

 Have bloodstains (or other biological stains) on textiles?
 Need a spot treatment?
 Dab problem areas with hydrogen peroxide and then rinse with cool water before you throw clothes in the wash.
 It will naturally pull the stain out, leaving the fabric soft and clean.
 Watch out, though: hydrogen peroxide can bleach out fabric, and you may want to dab a test spot on an area of the fabric that won't be visible before you go whole hog.